nicolelucas03/nicolelucas03/README.md

 - 🏃‍♀️ I enjoy running!
 My goal is to complete a 10K or Half Marathon in every state across the US.
 * 📚 I love reading novels - Feel free to drop recommendations!
 + 🌱 Currently learning: Machine Learning and AI Integration
++ 🧬 Where I see myself: My long-term goal is to go into the field of Bioinformatics!

 ## 🔧 Tech Stack & Skills
 - **Languages:**